meditationstuff/protocol_1/index.md

 	* Suffer, enjoy, try to enjoy any suffering
 	* Surrender unto death, worthlessness / what would it mean if you were not the most important thing?
 De-centering without devaluing / you are not the most important thing you are.
 	* Don’t try to achieve, to accumulate, succeed, \[sic]
+* Fighting that the entire world is just this here and now
+* Problems with keeping track of fantasy places in same manner as “real” places
+* effective "arbitrariness" vs "rigid ego"

 end "misc pith"